 By Alan J. Steinberg

 Alan J. Steinberg served as regional administrator of Region 2 EPA during the administration of former President George W. Bush and as executive director of the New Jersey Meadowlands Commission.
-This article originally appeared on InsiderNJ and is re-posted here with the permission of the author and InsiderNJ.
+Steinberg wrote this article for the Jandoli Institute.